buildit/gravity-ui-web/docs/branching-strategy.md

 This has been configured as a restricted branch on GitHub and only project maintainers are able to push to this branch (or merge pull requests into it).

 After being merged into `master`, new releases are tagged using the semver format (`v1.2.3`) by the project maintainers.
-This then triggers an automated build and deployment of both the [Buildit Living Style Guide](http://style.buildit.digital/) and the [`@buildit/gravity-ui-web` NPM package](https://www.npmjs.com/package/@buildit/gravity-ui-web).
+This then triggers an automated build and deployment of the [Buildit Living Style Guide](http://style.buildit.digital/), [Gravity CDN](https://static.buildit.digital/gravity-ui-web/) and the various NPM packages in this repo.